April 28

 - 2010:

-- Major League Baseball announces a number of changes to the rules that govern the All-Star Game that have been agreed with the Players' union: the designated hitter will now be used in all games, not just those played in American League parks; a pitcher who started a game on the last Sunday before the All-Star break will not be eligible to play in the game and will be replaced on the roster, although he will still be recognized as an All-Star; rosters are expanded to 34 players, adding one position player; one of the position players will be designated as being able to re-enter the game in case of injury - catchers are already allowed to do so in those circumstances.
+- Major League Baseball announces a number of changes to the rules that govern the All-Star Game that have been agreed with the Players' union: the designated hitter will now be used in all games, not just those played in American League parks; a pitcher who started a game on the last Sunday before the All-Star break will not be eligible to play in the game and will be replaced on the roster, although he will still be recognized as an All-Star (this will become known as the Sunday Starter rule); rosters are expanded to 34 players, adding one position player; one of the position players will be designated as being able to re-enter the game in case of injury - catchers are already allowed to do so in those circumstances.

 - Chris Tillman of the International League's Norfolk Tides pitches the first no-hitter of the year in the minor leagues.
 He blanks the Gwinnett Braves, 6 - 0, issuing just one walk and striking out six.
 It is the second no-hitter in team history; Dave Telgheder pulled the trick on May 15, 1992.

-- 2011 - Ben Zobrist has the best day of his career as he drives in 10 runs in a doubleheader sweep of the Twins by the Rays, 15 - 3 and 6 - 1.
-Zobrist goes 7 for 10 with 2 homers and 3 doubles in the two games; his 8 RBI in the opener are a team record.
+- 2011 - Ben Zobrist has the best day of his career as he drives in ten runs in a doubleheader sweep of the Twins by the Rays, 15 - 3 and 6 - 1.
+Zobrist goes 7 for 10 with two homers and three doubles in the two games; his eight RBI in the opener are a team record.
 Zobrist finishes with 18 RBI in a five-game period, the best by any AL player since Reggie Jackson in 1969.
 The injury-racked Twins feature a depleted line-up, with emergency starter Anthony Swarzak losing the nightcap and LF Rene Tosoni making his major league debut and getting two hits in the first game.

 - 2012: